PrashantR30/brownie/README.md

 # Complete instructions for creating an Amazon VPC with Wordpress running on a Docker

-Components:
-1. Terraform Scripts to deploy the VPC
-2. Terraform Scripts to provision the AMI
-3. Nginx Reverse Proxy config
-4. Docker files for Wordpress, Prometheus and Grafana

 .. more to come.

 Brownie - Setup for brownie.turbo.mu